Nakaharaz/nlw-copa-web/README.md

 # nlw-copa-web

-This is my frontend version of the NLW Copa.
+This is my frontend version of the "NLW Copa".